Graffiti Hotline (209) 937-8040

 - Do not spot paint.
 Paint with even strokes covering large square areas.

-- Only use exterior paint on outside walls and surfaces.
+- Do not use interior paint.
+Only use exterior paint on outside walls and surfaces.

 - Do not paint property you do not have authorization to re-paint, such as mailboxes, street signs, overpasses, or signal boxes.
 Contact the City of Stockton instead.